Tulsa Health Department director says 10% of county residents could test COVID positive before vaccine arrives

 Tulsa County could see as much as 10% of its population test positive for COVID-19 before a vaccine is widely available to the public, a local health leader said Wednesday.

-Tulsa Health Department Director Bruce Dart said in a press conference the county has already reached the 5 percent threshold and could approach the 6 percent mark within the next three days.
+Tulsa Health Department Director Bruce Dart said in a press conference the county has already reached the 5% threshold and could approach the 6 % mark within the next three days.

 "If things continue the way they are today, we will definitely reach 10 percent," Dart said in response to a question about safety measures amid a lack of standard safety protocols or ordinances in place across all jurisdictions in Tulsa County.